neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-1.md

 ### Server Signals

-Jump ahead is that the signal will imediatly be available before any messages are processed in the message queue.
+Jump ahead is that the signal will immediately be available before any messages are processed in the message queue.

 | Server Signal   | Jump Ahead | Description            |
 |:----------------|:----------:|------------------------|